The manual listing was getting too long, so the reenacting/historical interest books now have their own web page.

 MP 28/II Operator's Manual

 Die Maschinenpistole "Schmeisser" Mod.
 28/II - This 27 page manual is for the MP28/II.
-This contains a complete listing and

 Please reference "MP 28/II" on your order.